 Important Dates for the MacWattie family

 This web page shows only a small excerpt of our MacWattie research.
-Another 271 words (19 lines of text) covering the years 1392, 1450, 1493, 1593, 1685, 1620, 1686, 1617, 1683, 1659, 1660, 1683, 1637, 1717, 1687, 1699, 1687, 1710, 1686 and 1722 are included under the topic Early MacWattie History in all our PDF Extended History products and printed products wherever possible.
+Another 136 words (10 lines of text) covering the years 1392, 1450, 1493, 1593, 1685, 1620, 1686, 1617, 1683, 1659, 1660, 1683, 1637, 1717, 1687, 1699, 1687, 1710, 1686, 1722, 1600, 1601, 1630 and are included under the topic Early MacWattie History in all our PDF Extended History products and printed products wherever possible.

 MacWattie Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 MacWattie has been spelled many different ways, including Wattson, Walterson, MacWattie and others.

 Early Notables of the MacWattie family (pre 1700)

 Another 86 words (6 lines of text) are included under the topic Early MacWattie Notables in all our PDF Extended History products and printed products wherever possible.